 Some students are intimidated by the classroom setting.
-They may not like to speak in front of a crowd, or they may simply be uncomfortable with asking a question in front of others.
+They may not like to speak in front of a crowd, or feel uncomfortable with asking a question in front of others.
 Sometimes, they may also need to speak one-on-one with their instructor, to talk about personal learning difficulties or other private matters.

 An “online office” gives learners access to their instructors in a comfortable, low-threshold setting.
 This helps strengthen the bond between learners and the instructor by creating an easy line of communication.
 As a result, the learner is likelier to engage with the content and get the personal attention they need.

 How does it work?
-Schedule a few hours throughout the week in which the teacher will be at his or her computer to respond to incoming questions from students.
+A teacher can schedule a few hours throughout the week to respond to incoming questions from students.
 Students may submit their questions by e-mail, instant messaging or even video conferencing.
-Just make sure that you choose a medium that will enable the teacher to divide his or her time equally among any students who are trying to get in touch.
+Just make sure that you choose a medium that will enable you to divide your time equally among all students.

 2. “Flip” the classroom

-Interactivity is a crucial factor in getting learners to engage with content.
+One of the most interesting best practices and advantages of blended learning is that teachers can make learners engage more with content.
 Many students dislike the classroom setting because they feel like the communication is too one-sided.
 The teacher does a lot of lecturing, and, if there’s any time left over, there may be a Q&A round at the end.